GoogleCloudDataproc/initialization-actions/secure/README.md

 ## Enabling cross-realm trust

 The initialization script will set up one-way trust to the remote Kerberos realm.
 Depending on the implementation of the remote Kerberos realm, you need to perform the following as well.
 Also, you need to ensure KDC servers from both realms can communicate with each other.
-If your remote Kerberos server is on-prem, we recommend using [Cloud VPN](https://cloud.google.com/vpn/docs/concepts/overview).
+If your remote Kerberos server is on-prem, we recommend using [Cloud VPN](https://cloud.google.com/vpn/docs/) or [Cloud Interconnect](https://cloud.google.com/interconnect/).

 ### Enabling cross-realm trust to a remote MIT KDC